sappkevin/ai-code-translator/README.md

 HTTP Response -> Error 500

-Log Message : You exceeded your current quota, please check your plan and billing details
+Log Message : You exceeded your current quota, please check your plan and billing details.

-Solution: Add a payment method to openai.com account
+Solution: Add a payment method to your https://openai.com account.
+Then regenerate a new API key from https://platform.openai.com/account/api-keys

 ## Source Repo + Arthor